-A paper should be submitted electronically to mpeditor@hermes.cam.ac.uk in pdf form only.Authors are encouraged to prepare their manuscripts in LaTeX 2e using the PSP class file.
+Two clear paper copies should be sent.
+Alternatively, a paper may also be submitted electronically to mpeditor@hermes.cam.ac.uk in pdf form together with the TeX file as attachment to an e-mail, i.e. not in the body of the e-mail.
+Authors are strongly encouraged to prepare their manuscripts in LaTeX 2e using the PSP class file.
 The class file, together with a guide, PSP2egui.tex, and sample pages, PSP2esam.tex, can be downloaded from ftp://ftp.cambridge.org/pub/texarchive/journals/latex/psp-cls in either packed or unpacked form.
 These files will be updated periodically: please ensure that you have the latest version.